International Social Science Council

 The International Social Science Council (ISSC) was an international non-governmental organization promoting the social sciences, including the economic and behavioural sciences.
+Founded in 1952, the organization was based out of UNESCO headquarters in Paris, France.

+History

-It was founded in Paris, France between 6 and 9 October 1952, under the auspices of UNESCO, following a Resolution at the 6th UNESCO General Conference in 1951.
+The ISSC was established in October 1952 under the auspices of UNESCO following a resolution adopted at the 6th UNESCO General Conference in 1951.

 It was adopted on 19 September 1972, completed and revised on 14 November 1979, and underwent multiple revisions on 17 December 1985, 3 December 1992, 27 November 1998, 8 November 2006, and finally 10 December 2010.
 ISSC was registered in accordance with French Law.

 In July 2018, the ISSC merged with the International Council for Science (ICSU) to form the International Science Council (ISC).

 Mission

 The mission of the ISSC was to advance the social sciences – their quality, novelty, and utility – in all parts of the world: